tryjumping/dose-response/design.md

   with the absolute location of the file, asking them to send the stacktrace.
   - alternatively, we can HTTP POST it to a notification service we own in the background
-* Remove the tolerance and state of mind values from the toolbar
-* Ability: see undiscovered doses/monsters
-* Balance the doses' effecs
 * Items/abilities you can see and pick up only when you're high
 * Add save/load game mechanics
-*

 * Consider this: Keep track of the elapsed turns in the top-level `game` variable, update it by the `end_of_turn system` and pass `dt` (number of